sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This format makes the opponents more of a threat.

- * Give each player a "turn" where they will probably trigger an aggressive combat move like Hack & Slash or Volley, call that a "player round"
+ * Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley, call that a "player round"
  * Pay attention to IMMEDIATE combat moves that may have triggered
  * After player turns are complete, and the players look to you to see what happens next, execute an "NPC round"